 SOURCE OF WEALTH: Goldman Sachs

 JEWISH FUNDING AREAS: Community, Women, Youth & Education

-Barbara Dobkin is prominent in progressive Jewish circles and drives much of the couple's giving.
+Barbara Dobkin is prominent in progressive Jewish circles and drives much of the couple's philanthropy.
 She founded Ma'yan, which provides "feminist, social justice, and leadership training to Jewish teen girls and teaches vital skills to parents and educators."
-She's also the former chair of the board of American Jewish World Service (AJWS), an outfit the couple has been funding since 2000.
+She's also the former chair of the board of American Jewish World Service (AJWS), an organization the couple has been funding since 2000.
 AJWS is a "nonprofit organization dedicated to providing nonsectarian humanitarian assistance and emergency relief to disadvantaged people worldwide."

 The Dobkins also support Jewish community organizations like Jewish Communal Fund, American Jewish Committee, Foundation for Jewish Community, Westchester Jewish Community Services, and New Israel Fund.
 Religious institutions don't seem to be a high priority of this funder, though they have supported Congregation B'Nai Jeshurun.

 LOOKING FORWARD: Expect the Dobkins to stay laser-focused on supporting progressive causes in the Jewish community.
 For a complete overview of this funder, read our Wall Street Profile of Eric Dobkin.